VAIJ-TEJAS/Articles/Introduction to Web Development Using Python/draft.md

 # Templating and Rendering
 ## Templating Engines
 **What are Templating Engines?**
-- Templating engine should be able to process the template files within the application.
+- Templating engine should be able to process the **template files within the application**.
-- The engine replaces variables in a template file with actual values that are passed by the application through
+- The engine replaces **variables** in a template file with actual values that are passed by the application through
 ```
 from django.shortcuts import render
 def hello_name(request, name):